Ocean acidification is a term used to describe a major shift in the chemistry of the ocean

 turning into an "acid."
 It does however mean that the ocean is becoming more acidicin other words

-the pH level of seawater is moving closer to the acid end of the scale.
+the pH level of seawater is becoming lower and moving closer to the acid end of the scale.

 Ocean acidification happens when carbon dioxide reacts with water to form carbonic acid.
-Since humans
+The rate

 of carbon dioxide reached 400 parts per million,

 higher than the earth had seen in more than 800,000 years.
 In 2017 we passed 410 parts per million.
 Since

 people started burning fossil fuels during